a-kramer/units.sh/README.md

  1 cm / 2.54 = 0.3937 cm
 ```

-So, following thsi kind of language strictly does not lead to teh
+So, following this kind of language strictly does not lead to the
 desired result.

-Unit conversions, in my opinion, have to be repsented as equations:
+Unit conversions, in my opinion, have to be represented as equations:

 ```sh
 $ ./units.sh cm inches